DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | -------                       | -----   | -----     |
 | London                        | £48,901 | £125,098  |
 | Rest of England and Wales     | £47,735 | £117,197  |

+Table caption: Annual salary ranges for headteachers by area

 ### Other payments